aguegu/sourcekit.cc/PiTray-Mini.md

 For experienced raspberry pi users, this step could be done right after the OS image is written.

 For CM4 without eMMC, the OS would launch fine even with `eMMC Boot` switch at `OFF`.
-But in this case USB devices on this USB 2.0 port would not work because its USB is running at the guest mode. `eMMC Boot` switch has to be at position `ON` to enable USB function in host mode.
+But in this case USB devices on this USB 2.0 port would not work because the USB interface is running at the guest mode. `eMMC Boot` switch has to be at position `ON` to enable USB function in host mode.